 Does the stomach ever stretch back to a larger size after bypass surgery?

-Does weight loss surgery have any affect on the types of medication that I can take?
+Does weight loss surgery have any effect on the types of medication that I can take?

 Is there a possibility that I could lose hair?

 A reduction in protein intake can create hair loss.
-Some nutrients, including protein are often malabsorbed after bariatric surgery.
-Once the shortened intestine begins to work effectively malabsorbtion will then stop.
+Some nutrients, including protein, are often malabsorbed after bariatric surgery.
+Once the shortened intestine begins to work effectively malabsorption will then stop.
 Hair loss may start to appear three to five months after surgery and is usually a temporary condition.
 It will stop once a sufficient amount of protein is consumed.
-Our nutritionists will help you with a protein rich diet to help with the hair loss issue.
+Our nutritionists will help you with a protein-rich diet to help with the hair loss issue.
 The use of Biotin as a vitamin supplement may be helpful in slowing or treating hair loss after surgery.